It's a New Day in Public Health.

 - RESOURCES AND REFERENCES

 Signs and symptoms of infection, after an average incubation of 3 to 4 days, include diarrhea and abdominal cramps.
 The diarrhea can range from non-bloody to nearly entirely blood.
 Fever is usually low-grade or absent, unlike most bacterial diarrheal illnesses, sometimes leading clinicians to suspect noninfectious etiologies.
 Strains of E. coli O157:H7 can produce two types of Shiga toxin or verocytotoxin.
 These toxins can cause hemolytic uremic syndrome (HUS) in about 6% of patients.
-Currently is this is the major cause of HUS in children in the United States and Canada.
+Currently, this is the major cause of HUS among children in the United States and Canada.

 In August 1994, small cluster of cases of E. coli 0157:H7 was identified by the Department of Health (DOH) Leon County Health Department.
 Further investigation ultimately found eight confirmed cases from a common source, although none was ever found.
 Infections with pathogenic serotypes of E. coli have been reportable in Florida since November 1994.
 In 1995, 44 cases of E. coli O157:H7 infection were reported to DOH County Health Departments.
 The highest incidence of infection that year was in children 1 to 4 years old (1.38 cases per 100,000) and children 5 to 9 (0.86 cases per 100,000).
 In all, a total of 585 cases have been reported within the state of Florida, for an average of 59 cases per year.